turtle-hat/ScratchAccountBackup/README.md

 # Scratch Account Backup Tool
 A program for downloading all projects on a given Scratch user's account.

+Requires a PHP proxy server to fetch user info from the Scratch API.

 # Usage
-1. Download files to your computer
-2. Open `index.html` in your browser of choice
+1. Open `index.html` in your browser of choice
-3. Enter Scratch username into the Account Name field
+2. Enter Scratch username into the Account Name field
-4. Hit Fetch Project List
+3. Hit Download User Data
-5. Success probably, yay! :D
+4. Success probably, yay! :D

 # Credits
 Developed by @turtle-hat ([@turtlehat](https://scratch.mit.edu/users/turtlehat) on Scratch)